ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Syntactically, a function-expression can occur anywhere where a singular-path can occur (comparable) and in existence tests.

+__The following paragraph starts to introduce a type system for function arguments and return values.
+Types are values, nodelists, and (a subtype of nodelist) Singular Nodelists.
+This needs working out more carefully.__

-Any function extensions used by the query MUST be supported by the JSONPath implementation, MUST have the correct number of arguments of the correct kinds (i.e., each argument of kind nodelist MUST be a Singular Path), and return the correct kind of result for the context in which it is used (i.e., if the function extension is an argument to another function extension and the other function extensions requires the argument to be a nodelist, the function extension MUST return a nodelist).
+For a query to be syntactically valid (se {{<synsem-overview}}), any function extensions used by the query MUST be supported by the JSONPath implementation,
+MUST have the correct number of arguments of the correct kinds (i.e., each argument of kind nodelist MUST be a Singular Path or a function extension that returns a Singular Nodelist), and MUST return the correct kind of result for the context in which it is used (i.e., if the function extension is an argument to another function extension and the other function extensions requires the argument to be a nodelist, the function extension MUST return a nodelist).